Detroit, urban planning, politics

 Foraging for flowers with Fresh Cut Detroit // Model D

-I wrote about Detroit’s flora and fauna after following Sarah Pappas, owner of Fresh Cut Detroit, during one of her flower foraging excursions.
+I wrote about Detroit’s flora and fauna after following a local flower farmer during one of her foraging excursions.

 Detroit restaurants and farmers expand options for locavores // Model D

 As Detroit restaurants become more dedicated to sourcing locally and Detroit farmers work harder to meet demand, the locavore’s dining options are expanding.